isomerpages/mlaw-corp/_covid19/17-a-realign.md

 ---
-title: Re-Align Framework
+title: Re-Align Framework to Renegotiate Contracts for Businesses Significantly Impacted by COVID-19
-permalink: /covid19-relief/test1
+permalink: /covid19-relief/re-align-framework
 breadcrumb: Re-Align Framework to Renegotiate Contracts for Businesses Significantly Impacted by COVID-19
 ---